 In this process, it is important that both the local community and the communities of migrants are directly involved and empowered, with a systemic approach.
-Empowered communities will feel that they are part of the solution and offer them opportunities to take action.
+Empowered communities will feel that they are part of the solution.

 Initiatives should create opportunities for migrant communities to share elements from their own culture or, if they want to, from their personal pathways while encouraging the local community to be curious and openminded.

 Doing so changes the relationship between the host and the new-comer and allows migrants to feel truly at home.
 The empowerment process should make the most of all of the resources that the migrants have to offer.
 It should focus on sharing responsibility in the society in which one is living and increasing awareness of rights and duties.

 Involving actively the communities can bring a strong support to your campaign, but it implies a carefully planned action.
 The manual WE CAN! provides some useful guidelines, including: